 Sure, we all know what basics professional women are supposed to have in their closets, but if you’re buying one for the first time or replacing one you’ve worn into the ground, it can be a pain to find exactly the right incarnation in stores.
 In “The Hunt,” we search the stores for a basic item that every woman should have.

 This post was originally published Feb.
-2014, but all links were updated and new content added in May 2019.
+2014, but all links were updated June 2021 except where otherwise noted.

 Like this feature?
 Check out other recent installments!